Christopher John O'Neill

 Christopher John O'Neill is a comedian and Broadway actor, best known for playing the role of Elder Arnold Cunningham in the musical The Book of Mormon.
 While performing at the Edinburgh Festival Fringe with his two-man traveling comedy act, The Chris and Paul Show, O'Neill was spotted by a casting director and invited to audition for the role of Elder Cunningham.
 He joined the first national tour as Elder Cunningham in December 2012, his professional acting debut, and in January 2015 he joined the Broadway cast.
 In 2019, The Chris and Paul Show competed in the NBC comedy competition television series Bring the Funny, making it to the finals of the show's first season.

 Early life

 Christopher John O'Neill grew up in Stamford, Connecticut, the son of Rich and Karen O'Neill.
 His father is a multi-instrumentalist and Juilliard School-educated pianist, and his mother is a middle school teacher.
 He also has one brother, Brian.
-While O'Neill took up music and performed in musicals and plays, he grew up wanting to be a soccer player, and by the end of high school he wanted to be a professional comedian.
+While O'Neill took up music and performed in musicals and plays, he grew up wanting to be a soccer player.
+By his sophomore year at Stamford High School, Chris O’Neill had been kicked off the soccer team for his poor grades and felt he had nothing to look forward to.
+By the end of high school he wanted to be a professional comedian.
 O'Neill applied to several college theater programs, but owing to a lack of experience, was not accepted into any of them.